#1 in Sleep Product Research

 |Ease of cleaning||d||Dry cleaning is often recommended.|

-The following table compares featherbeds with at least 80% owner satisfaction based on a significant sample of consumer experiences.
+The following table compares featherbeds with at least 80% owner satisfaction based on 100 or more consumer experiences.

 |Owner Satisfaction (sample)|